Braden-sui/Automated-web-llm/README.md

 - **Memory Integration (Mem0 AI)**:
   - Utilizes **Mem0 AI** (`mem0ai` library) to store and retrieve successful (and failed) automation patterns (e.g., CSS selectors for specific UI elements).
   - Employs the `PersistentMemoryBrowserAgent` which enhances the base agent with memory capabilities.
-  - **Local First**: Configured to run with a local Ollama LLM (e.g., `qwen2.5vl:7b`) for processing and a local Qdrant vector store (in-memory or on-disk) for storing embeddings.
+  - **Local First**: Configured to run with a local Ollama LLM for processing and a local Qdrant vector store (in-memory or on-disk) for storing embeddings.
-  - This allows the agent to learn from past interactions and improve its selector strategy over time without relying on external cloud services for core memory functions.
+  - **Semantic Search**: Uses embeddings and similarity to recall successful patterns when encountering similar UI elements or tasks, improving automation over time.

 ## Advanced Setup